oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 This specification focuses on token transfer logic only.
 Implementation of the actual token receiver contract may differ depending on the particular business use-case.
-However, potential locking of tokens on the receiver account must be taken into consideration.
+However, potential locking of tokens on the receiver account should be taken into consideration.

 Token owner contract MUST implement `multi_token_receiver` interface to receive